emtneutrino/races/README.md

 You can unregister your race by typing `/races unregister`.
 This will remove your race advertisement from all players.
 This can be done before or after you have started the race.  **IF YOU ALREADY STARTED THE RACE AND THEN UNREGISTER IT, THE RACE WILL BE CANCELED.**

 To join a race, players will need to be close enough to a registration point to be prompted to join.
 The registration point will tell the player if it is an unsaved race or if it is a publicly or privately saved race along with its saved name, who registered the race, how much the buy-in amount is, how many laps there are and the type of race.

-There are five possible types of race you can join:  1.
+There are seven possible types of race you can join:  1.
 Any vehicle can be used, 2.
 Restricted to a specific vehicle, 3.
 Restricted to a specific vehicle class, 4.
 Vehicles change randomly every lap, 5.
-Vehicles change randomly every lap to one in a specific class.
-For race types 4 and 5, buy-in amounts will be set to 0 and there will be no payouts.
+Vehicles change randomly every lap and racers start in a specified vehicle, 6.
+Vehicles change randomly every lap to one in a specific class, 7.
+Vehicles change randomly every lap to one in a specific class and racers start in a specified vehicle.
+For race types 4, 5, 6 and 7, buy-in amounts will be set to 0 and there will be no payouts.

 Players who want to join the race will need to have enough funds to pay for the buy-in amount.
 All players begin with at least 5000 in their funds.

 If the race is restricted to specific vehicle, its name is shown at the registration point.
 Players will need to be in the restricted vehicle at the registration point in order to join the race.
-Players can spawn the restricted vehicle by typing `/races spawn [name]` where [name] is the restricted vehicle name.
+Players can spawn the restricted vehicle by typing `/races spawn [vehicle]` where [vehicle] is the restricted vehicle name.

 If the race is restricted to a specific vehicle class, the class name and number is shown at the registration point.
 You must be in a vehicle of the restricted class to join the race.
 You can view all vehicles in a class by typing `/races lvehicles [class]` where [class] is the vehicle class number.
-All other types of race do not restrict the vehicle you use when prompted to join.

 To join the race, type 'E' or press right DPAD.
 Joining the race will clear any waypoints you previously set and load the race waypoints.  **NOTE THAT YOU CANNOT JOIN A RACE IF YOU ARE EDITING WAYPOINTS.
 STOP EDITING FIRST.**  You can only join one race at a time.
 If you want to join another race, leave your current one first.
 If you do not join the race you registered, you will not see the results of that race.

 To list all competitors in the race that you joined, type `/races rivals`.
 You will not be able to see competitors if you have not joined a race.
 If you cannot see all the competitors, type 'T' for chat and use the 'Page Up' and 'Page Down' keys to scroll.
 Type 'Esc' when done.

 To respawn at the last waypoint the player has passed in a race type `/races respawn`.
+You can also press 'F' on a keyboard, or 'Y' button on an Xbox controller or 'Triangle' button on a DualShock controller for one second to respawn.
 You can only respawn if you are currently in a race.

 Once everyone who wants to join your registered race have joined, you can start the race.
 Type `/races start 10` to start the race with a delay of 10 seconds before the actual start.
 If you do not indicate a delay, the default is 30 seconds.
 The minimum delay allowed is 5 seconds.
 Any vehicles the players are in will be frozen until after the delay expires.
 After the race has started, your race advertisement will be removed from all players.